linusromlandSkola/linus-romland-slutprojekt-WESWEB01-WEUWEB02/README.md

 - `npm run oneStart` (This will start the server with node)
 - `npm run devStart` (This will start the server with nodemon)

+You can also change setting with `.env`.
+For more information check `.env File`

 ## .env File
 Before you start the server, you could configure a few things in a file called `.env`.
 You need to create this file yourself and then you could copy the template below.